Using Redis with TLS in HCL Commerce

 - The password for the truststore.

-Redis certificates are typically stored in the default truststore. provides a framework to automatically install certificates from Vault.
+Redis certificates are typically stored in the WebSphere Application Server default truststore.
+HCL Commerce provides a framework to automatically install certificates from Vault.
 See Managing certificates with Vault and Managing certificates manually for more details.
 Certificates can also be installed on Java's default truststore.

-As the path to the truststore can vary depending if running on
+As the path to the WebSphere Application Server truststore can vary depending if running on

 provides the ${WEBSPHERE_TRUSTSTORE_PATH} variable that will